 After speaking with dozens of folks from various organizations in the US, here are five commonly asked questions.
 They are not bad, but they tend to limit the context too much to just biking and for an individual.

-1. What is the price?
-We are quite price sensitive, especially if bikes people use around here are lower cost and they don’t seem like they would miss them if stolen.
-This tends to be asked too early in the process for determining an appropriate solution.
-It’s nice to know, but it is often asked before knowing what the form(s) of bicycle parking would need to be capable of to effectively increase sustained ridership and would work with the resources (time, space, materials, etc.) available.
 Also, people may be using less expensive bikes because they have been burned before by previous theft experiences.
 Unfortunately, bicycle theft risk has little to do with the financial value of a bike.
 Safe places to park would change that and make them feel more comfortable in making a bigger investment in a nicer bike to ride more.
 For many people, your campus or organization may be the first time they consider biking to be potentially a mode of transportation for them vs defaulting to progression to driving.
 To frame it in a another way, when car parking is constructed, the financial value of cars that will be parked there is typically not considered.

-2 .What is the density?
 Space is definitely precious as there can be a myriad of things to work through to acquire new land.
 However, it is often much easier to increase the raw total capacity of bike parking than to get people to actually use the designated bike parking spaces.
 One university in the midwestern US implemented restricted bicycle parking shelters, but did not reach 50% usage of capacity at peak times for over a year, despite asking bicyclists on campus about the form of bike parking they wanted.
 So it’s better to test and gauge utilization beforehand unless demand is overwhelmingly strong with existing bike parking for half a year or longer.

-3. What is the maintenance cost?
-Or what are the maintenance demands?
 This tends to be asked with the intention to hopefully see a very low or no maintenance cost.
 While any bicycle parking solution with built-in security to make it easier for people to cut the risk of theft have moving parts and thus need maintenance over time, this cost is often viewed as isolated from other ongoing costs needed to get people to sustainably use the newly installed bike parking - whether it be just simple racks, lockers, cages/enclosures, or another type.
 There is promotion, education, enforcement, data collecting, etc.

-4. Who are other clients you have worked with?
-How long has your product been on the market?
 It’s good to verify the reliability and stability of vendors.
 However, they may not have ones that effectively help with your situation or set of goals and challenges.

-5. What does it look like?
-Some things look ugly, lockers look too bulky, or do not match our aesthetic.
 Bicycle parking should definitely not invoke feelings of disgust visually.
 Ideally, the less care it needs to avoid looking dirty or worse, the better.
 Bike parking structures may not be very visually appealing outside of artistic shapes, but car parking stalls made of asphalt or concrete are not visually appealing at all and they make a big statement with their size, occupying multiple times the area per spot as bike lockers.
 In addition to how it looks, the other elements of how the appearance of the structure informs how someone should use it and whether they parked their bike safely or unsafely.

 To help approach bike parking from a more informed context for ultimately increasing utilization rates and ridership and minimizing ongoing costs, here are the five questions that are often unasked and should be asked earlier or along with the previous five.
 1) How many people can use this on an ongoing basis instead of driving?
 How much space and money does each car parking spot cost versus bike parking (construction and ongoing)?